viedoc/custom-reports/docs/dev_guide.md

 The R terminal is not using the correct directory as the 'working directory'

 Fix:
-> Ensure that you substitude in the correct path to your R files
+> Ensure that you substitute in the correct path to your R files
 ```R
 setwd("C:\\Users\\JackSpratt\\Downloads\\SampleForCustomReports")
 ```